MECHANISMS OF SARS-COV-2 INFECTION, TRANSMISSION AND SURVIVAL

 Moisture and low temperatures can help the virus to survive for longer in the environment.
 Heat and intense UV radiation may inhibit viral particles, however sunlight is likely to be ineffective in most conditions.

 Multiple detergents and disinfectants are able to inhibit the virus and slow its spread, as are chemicals used to treat water.
-Wastewater systems, drains and smooth surfaces should be paid special attention with regard to sanitation.
+Wastewater systems, drains and smooth surfaces should be paid special attention to with regard to sanitation.

 To search for the best healthcare providers that offer either COVID-19 Treatment, or vaccines, please use the Mya Care search engine.